 That’s why I encourage everyone to start investing as early as possible.
 It can take many years to form an investing strategy that you’re comfortable with.
-You need to go through a few market cycles to see how you will react to the volatilities.
+You need to go through a few market cycles to see how you will react to the gut wrenching drops.
 Here is the investing strategy that I can live with through the ups and downs.
 It works for me, but it might not be the right fit for you.
 Everyone needs to find their own investing strategy.

-- Our taxable account is invested in mostly high quality dividend stocks.
+- Our taxable account is mostly invested in high quality dividend stocks.
 Most of these companies should be able to maintain their dividend payout during a downturn.
 The price may drop, but quality stocks should come back when the market recovers.

 - 20% of our investment portfolio is in bond funds.
 If the market drops further, I will have the option to trade some of these in for stocks.